ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Some VDAFs (e.g., Prio3) allow the Leader to start aggregating reports proactively before all the reports in a batch are received.
-Others (e.g., Poplar1) cannot be prepared until the collector provides the aggregation parameter.
+Others (e.g., Poplar1) cannot be prepared until the Collector provides the aggregation parameter.

 * Processing the reports -- especially validating them -- may require multiple